How do I make an FOI request?

-If you need help with your request, please contact the FOI Contact Officer on 03 9603 0907 or by email at foi [at] abcc.gov.au.
+If you need help with your request, please contact the FOI Contact Officer on 03 9603 0907 or by email at firstname.lastname@example.org.

 What happens after you make an FOI request?

 We will tell you within 14 days that we have received your FOI request.
-We will also give you an estimate of the charges that apply to your request.
+You may also receive from us an estimate of any charge that may apply to processing your request.
 We will give you our decision within 30 days unless that time has been extended.

 When we have made a decision about your FOI request, we will send you a letter explaining our decision.
 The letter will also explain your options and next steps.

-If you disagree with the decision, you can ask for it to be reviewed:
+If you disagree with the decision, you can ask for it to be reviewed if:

-- if we refuse to give you access to all or part of a document
+- we refuse to give you access to all or part of a document

-- if we defer giving you access to a later date
+- we defer giving you access to a later date

-- if we impose a charge for the documents
+- we impose a charge for the documents

-- If you have authorized another person to assist you with your request that person can also disagree with the decision and request a review.
+If you have authorised another person to assist you with your request that person can also disagree with the decision and request a review.

-To request a review by the ABCC you can simply contact us again – in writing – and ask that we “reconsider our decision through an internal review”.
+To request a review by the ABCC you can simply contact us again in writing and ask that we ‘reconsider our decision through an internal review’.
 Make sure you include any relevant reference to your original request and our response.
-An internal review of the decision is then carried out by a different ABCC officer.
-We will advise you of our new decision – in writing again – within 30 days of receiving your request for review.
+A different ABCC officer will then undertake an internal review of the decision.
+We will advise you of our new decision in writing within 30 days of receiving your request for review.